Papooch/nestjs-cls/docs/docs/06_plugins/01_available-plugins/01-transactional/index.md

 The transaction reference can be then retrieved in any other service and refer to the same transaction without having to pass it around.

+The plugin is designed to be database-agnostic and can be used with any database library that supports transactions (via adapters).
+At the expense of using a [minimal wrapper](#using-the-transactionhost), it deliberately **does not require any monkey-patching** of the underlying library.

 ## Installation

 <Tabs>